virtimus/nsqlserver/README.md

 nSQLServer project is a result of some research on possibilities to access different databases in unique form using kind of "Database Hub" or "Proxy"

-It's compilation of two projects: - a MongoDB fork (slightly extended MongoDB version by some "nSQL" commands) - a fork of SQLRelay project (relational DB proxy handling many SQL backends)
+It's compilation of two projects: - a MongoDB fork (slightly extended MongoDB version by some "nSQL" commands) and a fork of SQLRelay project (relational DB proxy handling many SQL backends)

 Currently it is in a pre-prototype stage.